mozilla/version-control-tools/docs/mozreview/install.rst

 If you are using SSH to push to MozReview, you will want to configure your SSH username for ``reviewboard-hg.mozilla.org``.
-See :ref:`auth_ssh` for instructions on updating your SSH client configuration..
+See :ref:`auth_ssh` for instructions on updating your SSH client configuration, including the SSH host key fingerprints.

 .. tip::

-   If you have already configured ``hg.mozilla.org`` in your SSH config, just copy the settings to ``reviewboard-hg.mozilla.org``.
+   If you have already configured ``hg.mozilla.org`` in your SSH config, it is typically sufficient to copy the settings to ``reviewboard-hg.mozilla.org``.

-As of January 2016, the SSH fingerprints for the RSA keys are:

-* ``SHA256:O6C9zLi4leD/mb4lPNmR50R1ampZgeEi7StDEbZDmyA``
-* ``MD5:a6:13:ae:35:2c:20:2b:8d:f4:8d:8e:d7:a8:55:67:97``

 Simple Client Configuration
 ===========================